ninthart/Twilightesque/README.md

 ### Please note… ###

-This is a work in progress, and I may well change the colours slightly form time to time.
+This is a work in progress, and I may well change the colours slightly from time to time.
 You are, of course, very welcome to clone this repo and make your own changes…

 ### License ###